dee-Rajak/dee-pyProjects/Alien_Invasion/projectPlan.md

 ***Phase 1***
 - We’ll make a ship that can move right and left and fires bullets when the player presses the spacebar.
+    - Make sure ship don't go out of edges.
+    - Make sure ship fires limited number of bullets
+    - Make sure to delete the bullets, which are out of screen.
+(It consumes Memory.)